Progression

 Module Condonement and Module Compensation

-If you've failed a module you may be able to get it condoned or compensated under Regulation D5.
+You may be able to get a failed module condoned or compensated under Regulation D5.

 Module Condonement